-"The deferred payment option is the only choice for people who cannot afford to pay upfront, this puts these people behind from the beginning.
+The deferred payment option is the only choice for people who cannot afford to pay up-front, this puts these people behind from the beginning.
 When you start working (often on a low wage) there are a number of debts you face, adding HECS makes it all the more difficult.
-I was repaying HECS as a sales assistant because the rate was lowered to \$21,000, the rate should be at least \$30,000".
+I was repaying HECS as a sales assistant because the rate was lowered to \$21 000, the rate should be at least \$30 000.

-"The government should realise that investing in tertiary education is investing in the country's future.
-By raising fees, introducing up-front fees, ..., they are encouraging people not to study and not to help educate the country.
-Education should be free, after all people in the army get paid to be educated!"
+The government should realize that investing in tertiary education is investing in the country's future.
+By raising fees, introducing up-front fees, ... they are encouraging people not to study and not to help educate the country.
+Education should be free, after all people in the army get paid to be educated!

-When citizens' aspirations (either collective or own) were not met by a social policy, their ethical identity seemed to be threatened.
-Their sense of who they were and how they would like to build their career seemed to be jeopardised.
+When citizens' aspirations (either collective or own) are not met by a social policy, their ethical identity seems to be threatened.
+Their sense of whom they are and how they would like to build their career seems to be jeopardized.
+Harris (2001) described this process as an assault on ethical identity.
 Here, the ethical identity that is under assault is of being an educated citizen who has something valuable to offer the community.
-These graduates did not feel valued, rather they felt exploited and thereby humiliated.
-Further work is required to address this source of shame so we can have quantitative data for documenting any links between these disappointments, shame and tax evasion.
+These graduates do not feel valued, rather they feel exploited and thereby humiliated.
+Thus, disappointment and shame are displaced onto another party, the tax authority.